Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Charcot foot and diabetes

-When you have diabetes and peripheral neuropathy (nerve damage), you’re more at risk of developing Charcot foot.
+If you have diabetes and peripheral neuropathy, also known as nerve damage, you’re more at risk of developing Charcot foot.

-Charcot foot is one of the serious foot complications you should be aware of.
-It can be difficult to deal with, but having treatment as early as possible can reduce your risk of further problems, like developing a foot ulcer or needing an amputation.
+Charcot foot is a serious foot problem.
+But having treatment as early as possible can reduce your risk of further complications like developing a foot ulcer or needing an amputation.

-On this page, we’ll go through the signs and symptoms of Charcot foot so you know what to look out for, and we’ll show you the steps you can take to prevent it from developing.
+It helps to know the signs and symptoms of Charcot foot and the things you can do to help prevent it from developing.

 What is Charcot foot?

-If you have neuropathy in your feet, you may not notice any damage to your foot, such as injuries or broken bones.
-This means you won’t realise that you need to see a doctor.
+And the nerves can become damaged or over time, disappear.
+You may start to lose the feeling or sensation from your foot.
+You may not then notice or feel if there’s any damage to your foot, such as injuries or broken bones, so you won’t know you need to see a doctor.

-Because of neuropathy, you’ll be able to continue walking on your affected foot without noticing any changes or feeling pain.
-But as you put pressure on your foot, the bone and joints can start to change shape.
-This can alter the shape of your entire foot and put other joints at risk.
+You may continue walking on your affected foot without noticing any changes or feeling pain.
+As you put pressure on your foot, the bone and joints can start to change shape.
+This can change the shape of your whole foot and put other joints at risk.

-Once you have a misshapen foot, you may also be at a greater risk of developing a foot ulcer.
-In serious cases of Charcot foot, you may need to have an amputation.
+Once you have a misshapen foot, you are also at a greater risk of developing a foot ulcer.
+In some cases of Charcot foot, you may need to have an amputation.

 The signs and symptoms of Charcot foot may include:

-• warmth – the affected foot feels warmer than the other
+• warmth.
+The affected foot or ankle feels warmer than the other

 • change in foot shape.

-If you notice any of these symptoms in your feet, take the weight off that foot immediately and talk to your doctor, footcare team or local health service for more information and advice.
+If you notice any of these symptoms in either of your feet or ankles, take the weight off that foot straightaway.
+Talk to your doctor, footcare team or local health service for more information and advice.

 "If you notice your foot has suddenly become red, hot and swollen, maybe with or without pain, please immediately take the weight of your foot and seek help from your doctor or local footcare team."